 - Community development and empowerment: When a brand like REI Co-op partners with a factory to produce Fair Trade products, we pay a premium for every item that carries the Fair Trade seal.
 This is truly what makes Fair Trade unique.
 That extra money goes directly into a community-managed bank account that belongs to the farmers and/or factory workers, and they are the ones who decide how to use it.
 Through a democratically elected worker committee, the workers can vote to take the money as a wage bonus or to allocate it for community programs and investments.
 Some have put the money toward onsite day care, education programs, clean water, health care and even a fleet of bicycles to make transportation to and from the factory faster and more convenient.

 - Values-based shopping: Fair Trade makes it easy for conscientious consumers to shop their values.
 When you see a Fair Trade Certified™ seal on a product, you know that social, economic and environmental impacts have been considered throughout the entire production process.

 Finding Fair Trade Products

-When you’re shopping online or in a store, the best way to find Fair Trade products is to look for one of the globally recognized seals and for product descriptions that mention Fair Trade.
-At REI, you can find a collection of certified products available from REI Co-op and a number of our leading brand partners.
+When you’re shopping online or in a store, look for one of the globally recognized seals and for product descriptions that mention Fair Trade.
+You can select this sustainability attribute as you shop on REI.com.
+You can also find a collection of certified Fair Trade products available from REI Co-op and a number of our leading brand partners.